carloshellin/FlashPunk/_posts/2001-01-01-flashpunk-basics.md

 category: basic
 ---

 In this tutorial we'll cover the very basics of FlashPunk.
-This will serve as a primer for most of the other tutorials, so once you’ve got your code editor working and SWFs compiling, start here.
+This will serve as a primer for most of the other tutorials, so once you've got your code editor working and SWFs compiling, start here.

  - Step 1: Start the Engine
  - Step 2: Creating Worlds